-&lt;sup>3In the language of Wilder and Coursey's Share Immanuel booklet, this simple, foundational intervention is "helping the person stay in the interactive seat."
+2In the language of Wilder and Coursey's Share Immanuel booklet, this simple, foundational intervention is "helping the person stay in the interactive seat."

-- Formulate and share the Immanuel story; - Describe whatever comes into your awareness (your brain works better in community) - Facilitator establish an interactive connection for herself, and then constantly engage directly with the Lord with respect to guidance; - Faith (in the Lord's presence, in the Lord's goodness, in the Lord's guidance, and in the effectiveness of the Immanuel approach and Immanuel interventions); - Understanding regarding capacity, understanding regarding attunement and relational connection circuits, and understanding regarding processing tasks at each of the brain levels. - Our modified version of Theophostic® theory, tools, and techniques;
+- Facilitator establish an interactive connection for herself, and then constantly engage directly with the Lord with respect to guidance; - Faith (in the Lord's presence, in the Lord's goodness, in the Lord's guidance, and in the effectiveness of the Immanuel approach and Immanuel interventions); - Understanding regarding capacity, understanding regarding attunement and relational connection circuits, and understanding regarding processing tasks at each of the brain levels. - Our modified version of Theophostic® theory, tools, and techniques;